 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

 Common Name: Purple Crowberry

-Empetrum atropurpureum is a Evergreen Shrub up to 0.20 metres tall.
+Empetrum atropurpureum is an evergreen shrub that can grow up to 0.20 metres tall.

 It has edible and miscellaneous uses.

 Eastern N. America - Labrador to Quebec, south to Michigan.

 Granitic or acidic gravel and sands on mountains[